lgondara/ShinyCPSC547/README.md

 Video of SurvClusVis in action can be seen at https://youtu.be/7fkFDh8gZlw.

 A live version of SurvClusVis is hosted at shinyapps, https://lgondara.shinyapps.io/survclusvis/

+This project can be directly run using runGitHub command: runGitHub("lgondara/SurvClusVis", "lgondara")